 Most effusive eruptions at Piton de la Fournaise occur within the Enclos.
 This is part of La Réunion National Park and is uninhabited.
 However, being a major tourist attraction, the Enclos does receive more than one hundred thousand visitors per year.
-As a result the hiking trails in, and access roads to, the Enclos can receive heavy pedestrian and vehicular traffic where 129 000 hikers accessed the summit in 2011 (Derrien et al., 2018).
+As a result the hiking trails in, and access roads to, the Enclos can receive heavy pedestrian and vehicular traffic, where 129 000 hikers accessed the summit in 2011 (Derrien et al., 2018).
 The Enclos also hosts the island belt road (national road RN2) which crosses the Enclos for a length of 9.5 km from north to south, and is located at a distance of 800 m inland from the coast and at an altitude of 130-70 m a.s.l.
 (Fig. 1b).
-Being the only east coast line of communication, if cut, it severely impedes communications and travel between Eastern communities in the south and the north of the island (Harris and Villeneuve, 2018).
-This raod had an average of more than 4500 vehicles per day in 2014 (INSEE, 2014).
+Being the only east coast line of communication, if cut it severely impedes travel between communities in the south and the north of the island (Harris and Villeneuve, 2018).
+This road had an average traffic usage of more than 4500 vehicles per day in 2014 (INSEE, 2014).

-Based on an analysis of the records available since the first observation of activity in 1640, Villeneuve and Bachèlery (2006) estimated that 95 % of the historic eruptions have occurred in the Enclos Fouqué caldera.
+Based on an analysis of records available since the first observations of activity in 1640, Villeneuve and Bachèlery (2006) estimated that 95 % of the historic eruptions have occurred in the Enclos Fouqué caldera.
 These are, hereafter, termed "proximal" eruptions as they are proximal to the terminal shield.
-Fissures and associated lava flows produced by these proximal

-- 210 eruptions may cut hiking trails and generate a risk for the visitors (Derrien et al., 2018), and necessitates evacuation and prohibition of access to the Enclos (Peltier et al., 2020).
-To ensure effective closure of the Enclos, a 2 m-high gate, located at the head of the trail descends a steep, narrow scallop in the Enclos cliff and allows hikers to reach the Enclos via the Pas de Bellecombe Jacob (Fig. 1).
-Fissures may also open on the Grandes Pentes or in the Grand-Brûlé, i.e., below 1800 m a.s.l..
-These are termed "distal" eruptions and these can flow over the RN2, as has been the case for eight eruptions since 1979 (Fig. - 215 1b).
-Eruptions outside of the Enclos, called Hors Enclos eruptions "hors" being French for outside, are high risk as fissures can open in or above inhabited areas near the coast, such as above the villages of Sainte-Rose and Saint-Philippe (Fig. 1b).
+Fissures and associated lava flows produced by these proximal eruptions may cut hiking trails and generate a risk for the visitors (Derrien et al., 2018), and necessitates evacuation and prohibition of access to the Enclos (Peltier et al., 2020).
+To ensure effective closure of the Enclos, a 2 m-high gate located at the head of the trail that descends a steep, narrow scallop in the Enclos cliff and allows hikers to access the Enclos via the Pas de Bellecombe Jacob (Fig. 1), is physically closed.
+Fissures may also open on lower part of the Enclos, in the Grandes Pentes or in the Grand-Brûlé, i.e., below 1800 m a.s.l..
+Eruptions outside of the Enclos, called Hors Enclos eruptions - "hors" being French for outside, are high risk for inhabitants as fissures can open in or above inhabited areas near the coast, such as above the villages of Sainte-Rose and Saint-Philippe (Fig. 1b).
 They can also open in the inhabited highlands of the volcano, where there are the towns of La Plaine des Cafres and Plaines des Palmistes (Fig. 1b).
-For example, the eruption of April 1977, which was the first Hors Enclos eruption since 1800, caused evacuation of Piton Sainte-Rose, burnt down or damaged parts of 26 buildings (including houses, a church, the police station - 220 and a gas station) and buried part of the Sainte-Rose municipality (Kieffer et al., 1977, Vaxelaire, 2012)).
-A second Hors Enclos eruption in March 1986 caused around 400,000 euros of damage to houses, household contents, agriculture, roads and utilities in the municipality of Sainte Phillippe (Bertile, 1987; Morin, 2012).
-In 1998 a third eruption occurred outside of the Enclos with lava moving down, steep slope above the village Bois Blanc but flow fronts stopped before reaching, the inhabited areas (Villeneuve et Bachèlery, 2006).
+For example, the eruption of April 1977, which was the first Hors Enclos eruption since 1800, caused evacuation of Piton Sainte-Rose, entirely burnt or damaged parts of 26 buildings (including houses, a church, the police station and a gas station), and buried part of the Sainte-Rose municipality (Kieffer et al., 1977; Vaxelaire, 2012).
+A second Hors Enclos eruption in March 1986 caused around 400,000 euros of damage to houses, household contents, agriculture, roads and utilities in the municipality of Saint-Phillippe (Bertile, 1987; Morin, 2012).
+In 1998, a third eruption occurred outside of the Enclos with lava moving down steep slopes above the village of Bois Blanc, but flow fronts stopped before reaching the inhabited areas (Villeneuve and Bachèlery, 2006).